harshakrishna15/yt-dlp-gui/README.md

 python run_gui.py
 ```

-They create a venv and install requirements.
-You may still need to install a Tk-enabled Python if your current one lacks Tk.
+The scripts set up a venv and install dependencies.
+If your Python build lacks Tk, install a Tk-enabled build first.

+### Fonts

+The UI prefers IBM Plex Mono when available and otherwise falls back to your system monospace font.
+The font is optional; the app works without it.